sfeir-open-source/sfeir-school-terraform/steps/aws/02-installation/README.md

 We will use tenv, the terraform version manager to install the latest version of terraform in your home directory.

-First, clone tfenv project and make a symlink to include the script bin in your *$PATH* :
+First, clone tenv project and make a symlink to include the script bin in your *$PATH* :

 ```console
 $  curl -L https://github.com/tofuutils/tenv/releases/download/v1.7.1/tenv_v1.7.1_386.rpm -o tenv_v1.7.1_386.rpm && sudo yum install tenv_v1.7.1_386.rpm -y && rm tenv_v1.7.1_386.rpm